MJAlexander/fb-migration-hurricane-maria/README.md

 # The Impact of Hurricane Maria on Out‐migration from Puerto Rico: Evidence from Facebook Data

 Code and data for our paper on measuring migration out of Puerto Rico following Hurrican Maria.
+Citation:

 > Alexander, M., Polimis, K. and Zagheni, E. (2019), The Impact of Hurricane Maria on Out‐migration from Puerto Rico: Evidence from Facebook Data.
 Population and Development Review, 45: 617-630. doi:10.1111/padr.12289